Weightlifting

 The following learning sequence presumes the lifter is using pulling blocks.
 I believe strongly that mastering the clean (and the snatch) is best accomplished with the use of appropriate pulling blocks, as illustrated.
 However, if blocks are not available, a lifter can assume a similar posture and learn to lift from various “hang” (weights are not on the floor) positions.

-We start in the "power position,” a posture from which the body provides a maximum force against the barbell.
+We start in the "power position,” a posture from which the body provides maximum force against the barbell.
 The movement is similar to a jumping position where there is a simultaneous effort of the leg and torso muscles to propel (push) the barbell upwards.

 At the start position for the high block clean, or clean from the power position, the bar contacts the legs at approximately mid-thigh with knees and ankles flexed.
 The center of the shoulder joint is slightly (approximately 3% of the athlete's height) in front of the bar.
-The center of pressure on the foot is at, or slightly behind the metatarsal-phalangeal joints.
-The shoulder blades are retracted, with the shoulders internally rotated so the elbows point out to the sides, and the wrists are slightly flexed.
+The center of pressure on the foot is at or slightly behind the metatarsal-phalangeal joints.
+The shoulder blades are retracted, with the shoulders internally rotated so the elbows point out to the sides and the wrists are slightly flexed.

 position-1